 Birders of all ages are welcome to contribute to this fun, nationwide community science project, which provides ornithologists with a crucial snapshot of our native bird populations during the winter months.
 Each individual count is performed in a count circle with a diameter of 15 miles.
 At least ten volunteers, including a compiler to coordinate the process, count in each circle.
 The volunteers break up into small parties and follow assigned routes, which change little from year to year, counting every bird they see.
 In most count circles, some people also watch feeders instead of following routes.

 To sign up for the Oshkosh count, please contact Tom Ziebell at firstname.lastname@example.org or call 920-312-1976.
 All Christmas Bird Count data must be submitted through the official compiler to be added to the long-running census.

-The Audubon Christmas Bird Count is a community science project organized by the National Audubon Society.
+The Audubon Christmas Bird Count is a community science project organized by the National Audubon Society with our local Winnebago Audubon chapter and Oshkosh Bird Club coordinating the local effort.
 There is no fee to participate.
 Counts are open to birders of all skill levels and Audubon’s free Bird Guide app makes it even easier to learn more.
 For more information and to find a count near you visit www.christmasbirdcount.org.